pegaltier/rfcs/2019-11-03-hp-dispatcher/README.md

 This is a measure against bandwidth depletion due to unwanted serving of static files from HoloPort, as the are meant to be served to HoloPort Admin alone.

 ### X-Hpos-Admin-Signature
 HP Admin related calls have to be secured with the Signature-based authorization.
-It needs to be handled by HP Dispatcher because Holochain Conductor, which receives websocket traffic, does not have capability for authorization check.

 This can be achieved using auth_request module of nginx:
 ```